Parthgairola/Market-Expansion-Analysis-Retailer-Superstore-/README.md

 Leadership wants to determine **which single region should be prioritized for expansion next year**.
 The decision should be based on a combination of **customer demand, profitability, discount dependency, and category performance**.

-This analysis answers the following key business questions:

-- **Demand Analysis:** Which region has the strongest demand to support expansion?
-- **Profitability Analysis:** Are there regions generating revenue but failing to generate profit?
-- **Discount Strategy Analysis:** Are we relying too heavily on discounts to drive sales?
-- **Category Performance Analysis:** Which product categories should be prioritized in the selected region?

 # Dataset & Initial Checks

 Dataset Used : Superstore Sales ,